microsoft/AttackSurfaceAnalyzer/README.md

 To build Attack Surface Analyzer, see [BUILD](https://github.com/Microsoft/AttackSurfaceAnalyzer/blob/main/BUILD.md).

 ## Versions
-The latest stable version of Attack Surface Analyzer is 2.2 (see [Release\v2.2](https://github.com/Microsoft/AttackSurfaceAnalyzer/tree/release/v2.2)).
+The latest public version of Attack Surface Analyzer with public builds is 2.3 (see [Release\v2.3](https://github.com/Microsoft/AttackSurfaceAnalyzer/tree/release/v2.3)).

-2.3 is now in development on the `main` branch.
-You can see the features coming [here](https://github.com/microsoft/attacksurfaceanalyzer/issues?q=is%3Aissue+milestone%3Av2.3+).
+2.4 is now in development on the `main` branch.
+You can see the features coming [here](https://github.com/microsoft/attacksurfaceanalyzer/issues?q=is%3Aissue+milestone%3Av2.4+).

 ## Contributing